Order of the National Hero (Belize)

 The Order of the National Hero is the highest honour awarded by the government of Belize.
-The Order of the National Hero is given for "extraordinary and outstanding achievement and merit in service to Belize or to humanity at large."
-Unlike the lower Order of Belize which can be awarded to foreign dignitaries, only Belizean citizens are eligible for the Order of the National Hero.
+As stipulated by the National Honours and Awards Act, 1991, instituted on 16 August 1991, it is bestowed for "extraordinary and outstanding achievement and merit in service to Belize or to humanity at large."
+It can be awarded posthumously.
+The act was revised in 2000.

-The order was instituted on 16 August 1991.
-As of 2019 the Order of the National Hero has been awarded three times, twice posthumously.